 Whether it is demodetic or sarcoptic mange, mange in dogs arises when a dog’s immune system is not equipped to handle a surplus population of mites.
 For the most part, mange predominantly affects very young puppies, very old dogs, or dogs whose immune systems are weakened or compromised by the stresses of mistreatment or neglect.
 In certain breeds, such as Afghan Hounds, Beagles, Bulldogs, Chihuahuas, Collies, Dachshunds, Pugs, Shar-Peis, Shih Tzus and Terriers, among others, susceptibility or predisposition to demodetic mange might be genetic, but that does not make it common.

-Mites themselves do not cause the outward signs of mange.
+Mites themselves do not cause the outward signs of mange in dogs.
 Rather, unhealthy dogs cannot manage their native mite populations and become weaker.
-Weakened dogs are then open to further infections, which, coupled with a dog’s incessant scratching and biting at affected areas, leads to the symptoms we associate with mange in dogs -- to wit, bald patches on the face or body, preternaturally wrinkled skin, and scabby lesions.
+Weakened dogs are then open to further infections, which, coupled with a dog’s incessant scratching and biting at affected areas, leads to the symptoms we associate with mange in dogs — to wit, bald patches on the face or body, preternaturally wrinkled skin, and scabby lesions.

 Sarcoptic mange is less common for domestic dogs who have stable home environments than demodetic mange.
 Though sarcoptic mange is highly contagious, it tends to affect dogs who are suffering from severe malnutrition or starvation.
 Dogs that are already weak from neglect or abuse will have already-compromised immune systems where the sarcoptes mite can wreak havoc and thrive.
 While demodetic mites are neither contagious nor zoonotic, sarcoptic mites are both.
 They can not only pass between dogs, but between dogs and other animals, as well as between dogs and humans.